Cooling in a Cooling Tower

 VOC Emission Calculations

-Assuming that the output gas is in equilibrium with input water, the concentration of a volatile component in the output gas is calculated as:
+Assuming the air after evaporative cooling is in equilibrium with the inlet (hot) water, the concentration of a volatile component in the output air is calculated as:

 CoolingInTowerVOCMolarConc.jpg